z4kn4fein/php-semver/README.md

 ## Invalid version handling
 When the version or constraint parsing fails due to an invalid format, the library throws a specific `SemverException`.
 > The `Version::parseOrNull()` and `Constraint::parseOrNull()` methods can be used for exception-less conversions as they return `null` when the parsing fails.

+## Contact & Support
+- Create an [issue](https://github.com/z4kn4fein/php-semver/issues) for bug reports and feature requests.
+- Start a [discussion](https://github.com/z4kn4fein/php-semver/discussions) for your questions and ideas.
+- Add a ⭐️ to support the project!